Differential geometry of particle motion in Stokesian regime: The Jacobi-Maupertuis Resolution

 \section{The Jacobi-Maupertuis Resolution}

-The deviation observed in Equation (\ref{eqn:geodesic_deviation}) arises because the resistance metric $g_{ij} = R_{ij}$ describes the geometry of the \emph{medium}, defining the instantaneous cost of motion, but ignores the \emph{dynamics} of the driving force.
+The unrealistic trajectories observed in Figure \ref{fig:gIsRTraj} (a result of Equation (\ref{eqn:geodesic_deviation})) arise because the resistance metric $g_{ij} = R_{ij}$ describes the geometry of the \emph{medium}, defining the instantaneous cost of motion, but ignores the \emph{dynamics} of the driving force.
 To reconcile the kinematics with the geometry, we invoke a dissipative analogue to the \emph{Jacobi-Maupertuis principle}.

 In classical mechanics, the Jacobi-Maupertuis metric $\tilde{g}_{ij} = 2(E-V)g_{ij}$ transforms a dynamical problem into a geometric one by weighing the kinetic energy metric with the available potential energy.
 For a Stokesian particle, the governing variational principle is the minimization of total energy dissipation \cite{Helmholtz1868, KellerRubenfeldMolyneux1967}.
 The particle trajectory is the path that minimizes the action functional: